-The China Mail for Monday 24th September, describes how the peaceful afternoon was shattered by a cry of terror, as a huge shark savaged him, the sea all around him turning red as his life blood drained away.
+The China Mail for Monday 24 September, describes how the peaceful afternoon was shattered by a cry of terror, as a huge shark savaged him, the sea all around him turning red as his life blood drained away.
 He was dragged ashore where he died from shock and loss of blood.

 Amongst those on the beach that day were Captain Arthur Braude of the Hong Kong Volunteers.
 He had been recently released from Military POW Camp.
 His wife Irene had been an internee at Stanley.
 She was a trained nurse and had commanded the Nursing Detachment of the Hong Kong Volunteer Defence Corp.
 Captain Braude rushed into the water, and with others that were on the beach, helped pull Herbert to the shore.

-John Karsten Stanton, a fifteen year old boy, who with his family had been interned for three and a half years at Stanley, happened to be on the beach that afternoon with friends.
+John Karsten Stanton, a fifteen-year-old boy, who with his family had been interned for three-and-a-half years at Stanley, happened to be on the beach that afternoon with friends.
 In his memories he writes:

 He was carried up to the nearby Tweed Bay Hospital but he was already dead by the time they arrived.
-Geoff Emerson, historian and author of "Hong Kong Internment, 1942-1945" writes on Stanley Email Group that "some forty years ago when I was interviewing former Stanley internees, Mrs Irene Braude told me she was on the beach the day Sgt Jackson was attacked by the shark and helped to pull him out of the water.'
+Geoff Emerson, historian and author of Hong Kong Internment, 1942-1945 writes on Stanley Email Group that 'some forty years ago when I was interviewing former Stanley internees, Mrs Irene Braude told me she was on the beach the day Sgt Jackson was attacked by the shark and helped to pull him out of the water.'
 Mrs Braude immediately provided first aid but there was little that could be done and the China Mail reports (see below) that Herbert died within minutes of being dragged ashore.
 The shark had virtually severed his left leg and ripped his upper leg and buttock off causing huge loss of blood.

 So tragic to have survived the privations of Stanley internment camp only to be killed so violently and unexpectedly.